j-d-b/kcus.org/README.md

     "/images/projects/travel-sign.jpg",
     "/images/projects/big-blue-sky.png"
   ],
-  "description": "This is a test projects", "descriptionHTML": "<p>Welcome to the RTTM page</p><p>Have a good day</p>" }
+  "description": "This is a test project", "descriptionHTML": "<p>Welcome to the RTTM page</p><p>Have a good day</p>" }
 ```